prosperevergreen/todo-app/server/README.md

 ## ADD NEW TODO ITEM

-To create a new todo item, the client should make a `POST` request to http://localhost:5000/api/todo with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To create a new todo item, the client should make a `POST` request to http://localhost:5000/api/todo with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `POST`
 ENDPOINT: `http://localhost:5000/api/todo`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`
 REQUEST-BODY:

 ```json